shawnduong18/ucsd-parking-dashboard/README.md

 ## Exploratory Visualizations

-With the data cleaned, the first step was understanding what it actually showed.
+With the data cleaned, I created visualizations to better understand parking behavior at UC San Diego.

 The most striking finding was visible in a single trend line: university-wide peak occupancy hit **91.1% in Winter 2019–20**, then collapsed to **40.2% in Spring 2019–20** when COVID emptied the campus.
 It has never fully recovered — recent periods plateau around 63–67%.